 “If you want to get away from using the dyes off the grocery store shelf, making a batch is easy.”

 If you want to get away from using the dyes off the grocery store shelf, making a batch is easy.
-The Food Network offered directions, suggesting you use raw carrots or mangos for yellow, raspberries for red, and radicchio or red cabbage for blue.
+The Food & Wine offered directions, suggesting you use saffron, raw carrots or mangos for yellow, raspberries for red, and radicchio or red cabbage for blue.

 If you’re turning raspberries or mangos into a dye, begin by placing a cup of the fruit in a blender.
 Liquefy and use a strainer to remove the seeds, leaving half a cup of juice.
 For carrots, chop up two and use a juicer, or, if you don’t have this tool handy, you can opt for a food processor instead.

 Prepare cabbage by chopping a small head and placing it in a pot, covering the leaves with water.
 Heat to a boil and then reduce to a simmer for 25 minutes.
 When the water is purple, take out the cabbage, strain the water and add a quarter teaspoon of baking soda to turn it blue.

 Whatever color you choose, you can intensify it by pouring the juice into a saucepan and reducing.
 Place over a medium heat until the liquid thickens to become a vibrant paste.
 Then, you can add the coloring to a frosting, dough or batter to contribute the hue you’re looking for.

 If you don’t want to use your coloring agent right away or you have some left over, preserve it by freezing.
 Just pour the dye into ice cube trays and store in the freezer.
 When you’re ready to bring some color to your next meal, take out the coloring and defrost.

 More colorful possibilities